stall with various oriental spices in local bazaar

 Golden Hour Magic: A Luminous Transition

-The transition from day to night in Almedina is marked by the golden hour, that brief moment when the sun casts a warm, soft light over the ancient streets.
+The transition from day to night in Almedina is marked by the golden hour, when the sun casts a warm, soft light over the ancient streets.
 This gentle illumination breathes life into the intricate architecture and casts captivating shadows on the zellij mosaics, turning them into intricate patterns of darkness and light.

 The Evening Call to Prayer: A Haunting Melody